SQL UPSERT: INSERT ON CONFLICT and MERGE

 Three a.m. page.
 Airflow retry fired twice.
 The load ran once on the primary, once on a replica after failover, and now the fact table has duplicate keys.
 The fix was supposed to be a straight INSERT.
 It should have been an UPSERT.
-In the post-mortem we ran last quarter across twelve pipelines, idempotency failures accounted for more than 40% of reruns, and most of those came down to one team not knowing which engine used ON CONFLICT and which used MERGE.
+In the post-mortem we ran last quarter across twelve pipelines, idempotency failures accounted for more than 40% of reruns, and most of those came down to one team not knowing the difference between a write that composes and one that just appends.

 UPSERT Across Databases